Western Canada Baseball 1954

 Reg Chopp of Moose Jaw was the lone Canadian to be selected to the All-Star team.
 Chopp, from Winnipeg, finished as the league's fifth best hitter.

-c Bob Bennett, Sask; 1b Jesse Blackman NB; 2b Jose Valladares, Sask; 3b Curtis Tate, NB; ss Chico O'Farrill, NB; lf Collins Jones, MJ; cf Mario Herrera, Sask; rf Reg Chopp, MJ; p Ted Wills, Sask; p Bennie Griggs, Sask.
+c Bob Bennett, Sask; 1b Jesse Blackman/Blackmon NB; 2b Jose Valladares, Sask; 3b Curtis Tate, NB; ss Chico O'Farrill, NB; lf Collins Jones, MJ; cf Mario Herrera, Sask; rf Reg Chopp, MJ; p Ted Wills, Sask; p Bennie Griggs, Sask.

 All-Stars selected to play against the Saskatoon Gems:

-c Lou Green NB, Dick Loe MJ, 1b Reg Jackson RT, Jesse Blackman NB, 2b Art Stone NB, Chuck McGuigan Lloyd, 3b Johnny Ford Lloyd, Curtis Tate NB, ss Chico O'Farrill NB, Harold Johnson RT, lf Collin Jones MJ, Felton Morrison RT, cf Ken Nelson NB, Howard Warfield RT, rf Reg Chopp MJ, Roy Dean NB, p Ed Kapp NB, Max Weekly Lloyd, Boyd Brown RT, Jose Hernandez IH, Pancho Gray MJ.
+c Lou Green NB, Dick Loe MJ, 1b Reg Jackson RT, Jesse Blackman/Blackmon NB, 2b Art Stone NB, Chuck McGuigan Lloyd, 3b Johnny Ford Lloyd, Curtis Tate NB, ss Chico O'Farrill NB, Harold Johnson RT, lf Collin Jones MJ, Felton Morrison RT, cf Ken Nelson NB, Howard Warfield RT, rf Reg Chopp MJ, Roy Dean NB, p Ed Kapp NB, Max Weekly Lloyd, Boyd Brown RT, Jose Hernandez IH, Pancho Gray MJ.

 Jack DevineBob ChapmanA new Southern League entry, the Moose Jaw Lakers, dominated the 1954 regular season campaign, finishing with a healthy six and a half game margin over the runner-up Weyburn Beavers.